cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 ---
 title: "Bring Your Pixel Art to Life in LooperLands"
 excerpt: "Step into the world of LooperLands as an official creator and bring your pixel art to life!
-Join our Discord community, download the necessary templates, and start crafting unique sprites with tools like PixelStudio and Asperite.
+Join our Discord community, download the necessary templates, and start crafting unique sprites with tools like PixelStudio and Aseprite.
 Test your creations, generate characters, weapons, and rods with Maize, and engage with the community by airdropping NFTs to item holders.
 Begin your creative journey in LooperLands today..."
 coverImage: "/assets/blog/Bring-Pixel-Art-to-Life/PixelArtCreate.png"
 date: "2023-11-24T07:41:00.000Z"
 author: